Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     var samplePartitionEvent = new PartitionEvent(partitionContext, eventData);
     var partitionEventList = new List<PartitionEvent>(new PartitionEvent[] { samplePartitionEvent });

+    // Define a simple local method that returns an IAsyncEnumerable to use as the return for
+    // ReadEventsAsync above
+    async IAsyncEnumerable<PartitionEvent> mockReturn(PartitionEvent samplePartitionEvent)
+    {
+        await Task.CompletedTask;
+        yield return samplePartitionEvent;
+    }

-    // Use this PartitionEvent to mock a return from the consumer, because ReadEvents mockConsumer.Setup(
+    // Use this PartitionEvent to mock a return from the consumer, because ReadEvents returns an IAsyncEnumerable a separate
+    // method is needed to properly set up this method mockConsumer.Setup(
         c => c.ReadEventsAsync(
         It.IsAny<CancellationToken>())).Returns(mockReturn(samplePartitionEvent));

     var consumer = mockConsumer.Object;

-// Define a simple method that returns an IAsyncEnumerable to use as the return for
-// ReadEventsAsync above.
-internal async IAsyncEnumerable<PartitionEvent> mockReturn(PartitionEvent samplePartitionEvent)
-{
-    await Task.CompletedTask;
-    yield return samplePartitionEvent;
 }
 ```